Best Baby Crib

 This crib only has three mattress height levels, which is true for about half the competition.
 While not a deal-breaker, four levels often translate to a longer lifespan as it creates a space harder for toddlers to escape.
-Also, the wood is somewhat soft, and that could impact the look of the crib as it ages with your baby.
-However, overall, we like the look and feel of this crib and think most parents will too.
+Also, the wood is somewhat soft, which could impact the crib's look as it ages with your baby.
+Overall, we like the look and feel of this crib and think most parents will too.

-The Modo pine wood is softer than hardwood, and like much of the competition, it is likely to dent or scuff easily.
+The Modo pine wood is softer than hardwood, and as much of the competition, it is likely to dent or scuff easily.
 It is also harder to assemble like the Hudson that took us close to an hour to setup.
-Despite this extra time, we think the effort is worth the final product and feel shorter parents will appreciate the lower profile and mattress height options.
+Despite the extra time, we think the effort is worth the final product.
+We think shorter parents will appreciate the lower profile and mattress height choices.
 Those with less square footage will appreciate the smaller footprint.

 The classic DaVinci Jayden 4-in-1 is a solid wood crib with four mattress level heights and sturdy construction.
 It is GREENGUARD Gold Certified and can convert to a toddler bed, daybed, or headboard with the purchase of additional parts.
 The Jayden has a traditional look, and there are matching furniture options you can buy to coordinate your nursery.
 It is available in white or slate grey to help match almost any nursery decor.